Purchase of a building without the land

-File the transfer tax return within 6 months from the date when you signed the deed of sale or other agreement.
+File the transfer tax return in 6 months from the date when you signed the deed of sale or other contract.

-- a copy of a signed deed of sale or other agreement
+- a photocopy of the signed deed of sale or other contract

-- the seller's and buyer’s statement on the value of the allotment cottage or summer cottage, unless this is already specified in the deed of sale.
+- the seller's and buyer’s statement on the cabin’s or summerhouse’s value, unless this is already specified in the deed of sale.

-You do not have to apply to the National Land Survey of Finland for registration of title to your property.
+You do not have to apply to the National Land Survey of Finland for registration of title.

 The correct base for the tax is the fair market value on the date when the cabin is transferred or sold.
 “Fair market value” means its probable selling price.
 However, if you pay an “overprice”, the entire amount paid will be treated as the base.